The Garden Grazer

 • Green onions (scallions)

 • Tempeh (optional): Some tempeh patties includes other grains, so if you need gluten-free, be sure yours is 100% soy (or gluten-free friendly).
+This is completely optional, so feel free to simply omit if you don't want to include it.

 • Tamari: Or substitute soy sauce or coconut aminos.
 I use tamari for gluten-free.

-• Brown sugar: Or pure maple syrup.
+• Brown sugar: Or pure maple syrup for a refined sugar-free option.

 • Vegetable broth: Be sure to use low sodium if desired.